 Human Appearances – Strength & Vulnerability – Erasmus MC

 The exhibition ‘Human Images – Strength & Vulnerability’ at the Erasmus University Medical Center is the sixth in the series of eleven exhibitions that make up ‘Boijmans Next Door’.
 Sculptures by Rodin, Van Pallandt, Mascherini and Maillol adorn the hospital’s covered garden in the heart of the city.
 The giant cast-iron figure ‘Grosse Geister (Figure No. 8)’ by artist Thomas Schütte welcomes visitors at the RG 101H entrance (near the atrium).
 At the Erasmus MC, where the human body is central, this exhibition celebrates the strength and vulnerability of the body.

 Boijmans in Transit

 Museum Boijmans Van Beuningen is modernising.
 Last year, the museum began a much-needed, large-scale renovation, which is expected to take seven years.
 During this Transit period, the museum is venturing out into Rotterdam and further afield to ensure that its world-class collection remains visible to the public.
 More than five hundred works of art from the collection are featured in eleven surprising exhibitions in the Rotterdam area.
 Boijmans has also curated a series of exhibitions that are travelling to foreign museums.
 Since the beginning of the last academic year, the museum has been introducing schoolchildren in Rotterdam to real artworks from the collection in the programme ‘Boijmans in the Classroom’.
 In the meantime, the construction of Depot Boijmans Van Beuningen is nearing completion.
-The world’s first publicly accessible art storage facility will open in early 2021 and will house 151,000 works of art.
+The world’s first publicly accessible art storage facility will open on Saturday 6 November 2021 and will house 154,000 works of art.